scubajorgen/enigma_c/README.md

 ## Introduction
 ### Purpose
 This code simulates the Engima M3 and M4 encryption machine the Germans used during WWII.
-I wrote this software to study the Enigma and try to crack its cyphers.
+I wrote this software to study the Enigma and try to crack its ciphers.
 It is not meant as a user friendly program and requires C programming skills.

 ![](https://www.stephenpeek.co.uk/enigma_machines/enigma_machine/enigma_machine_large.jpg)
 Engima M3 (picture link from site https://www.stephenpeek.co.uk)

-The core of the software is mainly intended for research and to be used to break Enigma encoded cyphers and study its workings.
+The core of the software is mainly intended for research and to be used to break Enigma encoded ciphers and study its workings.
 It is intended for **software devolopers who are familiar with the C language**.
 To show its workings, a lot of examples are provide which can be run from the menu.
 It is not intended as some stand alone end user tool.

 ### Performance
 My first implementation was in Java (https://github.com/scubajorgen/enigma).
 Though nowadays Java is my favorite language, its performance was poor for some brute forcing because of the nature of the language.